Social Security Administration (SSA) Annual Data for

 The Office of Human Resources, Office of Strategic Human Capital Management has access to Social Security's Human Resources Operational Data Store (HRODS) which contains information about agency employees, including year of birth and type of appointment.
 End of year data is retrieved from HRODS via queries in October following the close of the fiscal year.

-Field A: FY/Generation – Generational category by federal fiscal year.
+Generation: Generational category by fiscal year (the 12-month period from October 1st through September 30th).
 Generational categories include Baby Boomers, Generation X, Generation Y, and Traditionalist.
-A federal fiscal year runs from October 1 through September 30.

-Field B: No. All Employees – Number of all SSA employees (permanent, temporary, and intermittent).
+No. All Employees: The total number of SSA employees (permanent, temporary, and intermittent).

-Field C: All Employees Percentage – Percentage of all SSA employees (permanent, temporary, and intermittent).
+All Employees Percentage: The percentage of all SSA employees (permanent, temporary, and intermittent).

-Field D: No. FTP-PTP Employees – Number of permanent SSA employees who are either full-time or part-time.
+No. FTP-PTP Employees: The number of permanent SSA employees who are either full-time or part-time.

-Field E: FTP-PTP Employees Percentage – Percentage of permanent SSA employees who are either full-time or part-time.
+FTP-PTP Employees Percentage: The percentage of permanent SSA employees who are either full-time or part-time.